 Turn buoy(s): Height(s) Enter text Color(s) Enter text Shape(s) Enter text

-Guide buoy(s): Height(s) Color(s) Shape(s)
+Guide buoy(s): Height(s) 5 Color(s) orange Shape(s) can

 Every 0.25 miles for channel maker green can buoys and ~ every 2.5 miles for orange buoys.
 The course is marked with green can buoys along the right side of the river that mark the channel and are permanently placed in the river by the USCG.
 The USCG approves this event every year.
 We state that swimmers are to remain to the left of these marker buoys and on the left shore.
 Additionally, we will place large 4 ft orange open water swim buoys every 2.5 miles or so and at the finish line.
 Swimmers will touch a large orange buoy for the official finish.

-Number of Feeding Stations: swimmers (Type of structure(s) used as feeding station(s):
+Number of Feeding Stations: Each of our 100-115 swimmers (depending on if any drop out) will have a designated pilot on a kayak or sup that provides nutrition, safety, and navigational escort.
+We always have extra kayakers we call floaters Type of structure(s) used as feeding station(s): NA

-Number of people the structure(s) can safely hold:
+Number of people the structure(s) can safely hold: NA

 RACE MAPS: